hentity/site/posts/pacman.md

 With an evaluation function in place, we can now devise a search algorithm to help our agent plan its actions.
 I used a [minimax](https://en.wikipedia.org/wiki/Minimax) algorithm augmented with [Upper Confidence Bound for Trees](https://www.chessprogramming.org/UCT) (UCT) to handle decision-making under uncertainty.
 Here's how it works in the context of Pacman Capture-the-Flag:

-- Minimax explores possible moves for both our agent (the "maximizing player") and the opponent (the "minimizing player").
-It assumes that the opponent will always act to minimize our agent's score while our agent tries to maximize it.
+- Minimax explores possible moves for both our team (the "maximizing players") and the opponent team (the "minimizing players").
+It assumes that opponents will always act to minimize our team's score while we try to maximize it.
 The search alternates between these perspectives at each depth.
 If you're curious, I made a [seperate post](https://henlightened.com/minimax) about this.
-- Since exploring every possible move at deeper levels can quickly become computationally expensive, UCB provides a way to balance exploration (searching more paths, even less promising ones) with exploitation (focusing on known high-evaluation paths).
+- Since exploring every possible move can quickly become computationally expensive, UCB provides a way to balance exploration (searching more paths, including less promising ones) with exploitation (focusing on known, high-evaluation paths).

 To speed up the search, we also avoid paths where the agent revisits locations and use [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) to discard paths that definitely aren't worth exploring further.

-Here's a high-level implementation of the search function in Python.
+Here's a simplified, 2-player version of the search function in Python.
 This was generalised to work with n maximising players and n minimising players in the final implementation:

 ```python
 def minimax_with_ucb(state, depth, is_maximizing_player, ucb_constant=1.41):